rscharfer/Ryans-Meet-Up-Planner/README.md

 # Meet-Up Event Planner
-A part of Udacity's Senior Web Develop Nanodegree Program
+A part of Udacity's Senior Web Developer Nanodegree Program

 ### About this Project

-This is the first project from the Udacity's Senior Web Developer Nanodegree Program.
+This is the first project from the Udacity's Senior Web Developer Nanodegree program.
 The focus of this project is web forms -- specifically, simple web forms that are painless to fill out.
-The project should contain three main parts:
+The project should contain primarily three main parts:

 * a form to create an account,
 * a form to create an event, and
-* an area that displays the events.
+* an area that displays events.

 [Additional requirements can be found in the project specification here.](requirements.pdf)